 - participants are NOT allowed to touch the whale sharks, rays, or any other creature in the water so keep your hands to yourself

 - for safety reasons, not all participants on the boat can swim at once.
 Each participant will be given a designated amount of time in the water.

 - short wait times might occur if another tour in the area is already in the midst of their swim

-⦿ To watch our whale shark experience, visit our YouTube video HERE and be sure to use the highest quality playback settings.
+⦿ To watch our whale shark experience, visit our YouTube video HERE and use the highest-quality playback settings.